 - Tenants: market the vacant property for lease, screen tenants by running credit and background checks while adhering to fair housing laws, handle leases, conduct move-in and move-out inspections, and deal with tenant complaints and issues.

-Every now and then, a property manager will slack off and won’t do what they’re getting paid to do.
-When property managers go bad, rental income goes down while repair expenses go up, vacancies increase, and landlords sometimes even get sued.
+Every now and then, a property manager might slack off and won’t do what they’re getting paid to do.
+When property managers go bad, rental income usually goes down while repair expenses typically go up, vacancies could increase, and landlords sometimes even get sued.

 It’s understandable that real estate investors might hold off on replacing a bad property manager.
 Most of us don’t like to admit we made a mistake.
 Finding a new property manager can also take a lot of time and effort.

 But the fact is that if you don’t routinely monitor your property manager and you procrastinate on making a change, change may come to you in the form of a lawsuit.
 That’s because a property manager is acting on behalf of the landlord, so if your property manager breaks the law, so do you.